-AXI signal NIC-400 adapta ation a Source Description
+AXI signal NIC-400 adaptation a Source Description

 bid_x b [n:0] Slave Response ID tag.

 Where n is a variable:

 • For an ASIB, ID width {0-16} where 0 indicates that no value has been selected.

 • For an AMIB, one of the following parameters:

 - Global ID width {1-24}.

 ID reduction.
 If selected, then the values can be viewed in the AMIBs ID reduction report from the GUI.

 bresp_x b [1:0] Slave Write response.

-buser_x b [n:0] Slave User defined signal.
+buser_x b [n:0] Slave User-defined signal.

 Where:

-n is equal to user defined width -1.
+n is equal to user-defined width -1.

-A user defined width is in the range of 0-256 bits.
+A user-defined width is in the range of 0-256 bits.

-If 0 is selected then the signal is not used.
+If 0 is selected, then the signal is not used.

 bvalid_x b Slave Write response valid.

 bready_x b Master Write response ready.
+Write response ready.

 a.
 Where:

-You can select uppercase of or lowercase signal names from the GUI.
+11 or lowercase signal names from the GUI.

 b.
 Where x is:

-For a bridge slave interfac
+For a bridge slave interface.

 For a bridge master interfa

-<port_name></port_name> For a system slave interfac e or master interface.
+<port_name></port_name> For a system slave interface or master interface.